 - Big Good: She's the leader of the Rebel Alliance following the death of co-founder Bail.
 She continues this role as the leader of the New Republic following the Battle of Endor.

 - Doesn't Like Guns: On a far larger scale than usual.
-She was one of the main voices that advocated for near-complete demilitarization of the New Republic's central military following the Galactic Civil War in favor of planetary and sector defense fleets to ensure that no galactic government could become tyrannical again.
+She was one of the main voices who didn't want more Clones to be created and advocated for negotiating a peaceful end to the Clone Wars and a near-complete demilitarization of the New Republic's central military following the Galactic Civil War in favor of planetary and sector defense fleets to ensure that no galactic government could become tyrannical again.

 - Former Teen Rebel: Played with.
 Rogue One''s novelization mentions that when she was fifteen she rebelled against her parents by...deciding to become a historian instead of entering politics like they did.
 The next year however, she changed her mind and became a politician after all, because she found that she actually really enjoyed governing.